mendix/CommunityCommons/README.md

 ### Logging

 *CreateLogNode* - Initialize a log node without having a log line.

-*Log* - Prints a message to the Mendix log.

-*SimpleLog* - Logs a message to 'Community Commons' with loglevel 'Info'.

 *TimeMeasureStart* - Start timing something, and print the result to the log.